AJ-Work-Smoothie/P1AM_Doubler/README.md

 ## This library has been updated to support the serial doubler!
-See the P1AM-SERIAL_Doubler readme & wiki for more information. ##
+See the P1AM-SERIAL_Doubler readme & Wiki for more information. ##

 ProductivityOpen P1AM-100 [![Build Status](https://github.com/facts-engineering/P1AM/actions/workflows/main.yml/badge.svg)](https://github.com/facts-engineering/P1AM/actions)
 ============================